emjot/dcind/README.md

 Run it locally on your machine:
 ```
-$ docker run -it --privileged taylorsilva/dcind
+$ docker run -it --privileged emjotde/dcind
 Starting Docker...
 waiting for docker to come up...
 bash-5.1#
 ```

 ## Tags

 The Docker version is used to tag releases of the image.
-A new image is published everyday to ensure OS packages are up to date.
+A new image is published every week to ensure OS packages are up to date.

 There are three kinds of tags being published, two rolling and one static.

 Rolling Tags:
 - `latest`: points to the latest image pushed which contains the latest versions of Docker and Docker Compose
-- `DOCKER_VERSION`: This tag is the docker version (e.g. `20.10.6`) and is republished daily.
+- `DOCKER_VERSION`: This tag is the docker version (e.g. `20.10.6`) and is republished weekly.
 Only the latest version of docker is republished.
 Older versions will become stale.

 Static Tag:
 - `DOCKER_VERSION-YYYYmmdd`: This tag is the docker version plus the date it was published.
-If you want to stay on a specific version of Docker + Docker Compose then sticking to a particular daily build will meet your needs.
+If you want to stay on a specific version of Docker + Docker Compose then sticking to a particular weekly build will meet your needs.

 ## Example

-Here is an example of a Concourse [job](https://concourse-ci.org/jobs.html) that uses `taylorsilva/dcind` image to run a bunch of containers in a task, and then runs the integration test suite.
+Here is an example of a Concourse [job](https://concourse-ci.org/jobs.html) that uses `emjotde/dcind` image to run a bunch of containers in a task, and then runs the integration test suite.
 You can find a full version of this example in the [`example`](example) directory.